SJTUJohnClass/Minivim/README.md

 #### <a id = "4.2.3"> Line Number and Jump </a>

-MiniVim supports displaying a line numbers at the beginning of a line and jumping to a specific line by command `:jmp LineNumber`.
+MiniVim supports displaying line numbers at the beginning of a line and jumping to a specific line by command `:jmp LineNumber`.
 You may display the specific line on the top.

 #### <a id = "4.2.4"> Line Wrapping </a>